-(a) The score of Teams in each Moot is the average score of Oralist 1 and Oralist the Moots on behalf of the Applicant and the Respondent.
+(a) The score of Teams in each Moot is the average score of Oralist 1 and Oralist2 (if there is any).
+The Oral Pleadings' score consists of the scores of Teams inthe Moots on behalf of the Applicant and the Respondent.